New London exhibition will celebrate Naomi Campbell's four decades in fashion - ExBulletin

 London's Victoria and Albert Museum launches NAOMI: In Fashion, a celebration of Naomi Campbell's enduring career.
 The exhibition, which opens in June, will feature memorable designer outfits worn by Campbell, one of the most recognizable black models and women in the world.

-I am honored to have been invited by the V&I share my clothing life with the world,” Campbell, 53, said in a statement.
+I am honored to be asked by the V&A to share my sartorial life with the world, Campbell, 53, said in a statement.

 Sonnet Stanfill, fashion curator at the museum, called Campbell one of the most prolific and influential figures in contemporary culture.

-The exhibition will include around a hundred looks and accessories from the biggest names in fashion, from Chanel to Dolce. & Gabbana to Versace, Yves Saint Laurent, Alexander McQueen and many others.
+The exhibition will include around a hundred looks and accessories from the biggest names in fashion, from Chanel and Dolce & Gabbana to Versace, Yves Saint Laurent, Alexander McQueen and many others.

 Highlights include a corset inspired by Thierry Mugler's 1989 plastic and metal cars, a bubble gum pink Valentino dress and feather cape that Campbell wore to the 2019 Met Gala, and impossibly high Vivienne Westwood platform shoes worn by Campbell during his famous 1993 fashion show.